 - Prior to the project a self- meeting with volunteers to discuss the activity and learning about the local community where they will volunteer (25 hours of volunteering during the duration the term of mission).

 - A minimum of 3 hours activity about Shabbat- Shabbat will not be a regular day of volunteer activity.
 Rather, Shabbat will be observed in a manner suitable for all volunteers and in line with the organization's ideology (Up to 6 of the 8 hours of learning mentioned may take place on Shabbat).

 - Activity with a connection to the local community (minimum scope: 4 hours).

 - Implementing organizations will receive a package of support as follows:

 - Jewish service-learning trainings and tools, focused on sharing best practices and building skills and capacities for educating staff, volunteer coordinators and volunteers.

-- Funding of $ 7,000 for the implementation of the project, for a minimum of 20 volunteers and a minimum of 7 days.
+- Funding per day per volunteer over the period of the project, for a minimum of 20 volunteers and a minimum term of mission of 7 consecutive days, and no more than 10 days.

-- Funding will cover costs associated with volunteer equipment needed for the activities on location, public transportation, accommodation, staff, administration, marketing, recruitment, and coordination of the initiative, other directly related expenses, insurances, safety and security measures and volunteer training.
+- The above-mentioned funding will be used to cover some of the costs directly associated with volunteer equipment needed for the activities on location, public transportation, accommodation, staff, administration, marketing, recruitment, and coordination of the initiative, other directly related expenses, insurances, safety and security measures and volunteer training.